elsom25/redsteel-site/README.md

 5. Install gems: `bundle install`
 6. Save your own copy of `config/database.yml.sample` as `config/database.yml` with your own development DB settings
 7. Setup you environment variables:
-  - create a file in app root: `.env`
+  - create a file in the application root: `.env`
   - Run `rake secret`
   - Take the output and set `SECRET_KEY_BASE` environment variable to that in `.env`. i.e.: `SECRET_KEY_BASE=#{output from rake secret}`